jtauber/greek-inflexion/README.md

-`greek-inflexion` builds on my generic `inflexion` library, adding a stem database and ending rules for Ancient Greek along with accentuation logic built on top ofmy `greek-accentuation` library.
+`greek-inflexion` builds on my generic `inflexion` library, adding a stem database and ending rules for Ancient Greek along with accentuation logic built on top of my `greek-accentuation` library.

 It can precisely generate (i.e. without over-generation) all the forms in the verbal paradigms in Louise Pratt's _The Essentials of Greek Grammar_, Helma